iosg073/Notes-CODE-Django-1st-Repo/readme.md

 ]
 ```

-Now, in the terminal run `$ python manage.py runserver` and then navigate to
+Now, in the terminal run `python manage.py runserver` and then navigate to
 `localhost:8000`.
 You should see a page welcoming you to Django!

 `manage.py` contains a lot of management commands for Django.
 We'll see more